 Boost your link-building efforts by integrating the following five link bait examples from famous companies like Cisco into your content marketing strategy.

-Producing one-of-a-kind link bait encourages others to link to your content due to its usefulness and as a result, increases your brand’s search profile.
+Producing one-of-a-kind link bait encourages others to link to your content due to its usefulness.
+Link bait is content that is created to drive backlinks.
+As links to your content are shared across the web, that increases your brand’s search profile.

 Here are five unique examples of high-performing link bait and what the companies did right to develop and promote these resources widely to attract more links.